mikemcguire/twitter_json/README.md

 ## Special Thanks
 This plugin uses [Twitter API PHP](https://github.com/J7mbo/twitter-api-php/) to do all the interfacing with Twitter and merely provides a wrapper that can be used inside of a JAVASCRIPT application.

+This plugin is ghettofied version of this plugin [WP API](https://github.com/WP-API/WP-API)